 Old Woman Josie's warnings about killing your double were meant for Cecil because Kevin will somehow be involved with Cecil's death."Someone's going to kill you one day and it's going to involve a mirror."
 Who's to say that mirror isn't his double.

 Apart from Barrier Maiden powers, the Angels gave Old Woman Josie another parting gift.She now has the power of anonymity.
 To elaborate: Thanks to the Angels, StrexCorp can't cause any harm to Josie.
 Why?
 Because they don't know she exists.
-Either the Angels managed to erase Josie from Strex's records or convince them into believing that Josie had passed away.
-The people of Night Vale still know Josie is alive/exists, but StrexCorp doesn't and as a result, Josie is safe from them.
+The Angels managed to either erase Josie from Strex's records or convince them that Josie had passed away.
+The people of Night Vale still know Josie is alive/exists, but StrexCorp doesn't, and as a result, Josie is safe from them.

 One of the reasons Cecil hates Steve Carlsberg.Is because his last name sounds like his beloved Carlos.
 Just grrrr, he knows it's neither of their faults but the fact that he can't hear Carlos's beautiful and perfect name without thinking of Steve Carlsberg just pisses him off.